 Here on the Homestead: We keep our Roosters in proportions for breeding and running the incubator for the year.
 The downside is that Roosters will spur you.
 We have an answer: Remove the spurs.
 Who wants to get punctured by a Rooster walking around in a petri dish.
 Kind of like a Tiger trap.
 One of the roosters flew at Teresa this morning and tried to spur her leg.
 The result was, “It was like the dog jumping up on you.
 It was annoying but no big deal.”
 Not the case if the spurs had been on the Rooster, and it could have been a nasty puncture wound.
 The Roosters do not seem in any way harmed.
 We “blue coat” them after the removal.
 This removal will have to be repeated every three months or so.

 It has been a busy spring.
 I took a part-time gig that turned into a

-full-time temporary position.
+full-time temporary position (As a Sub-Teacher).
 We have been re-working our titles and

 are getting back into stores.
 Look for additions of Canoe Camp Cooking and my new title: